-Powell River United Church hosts pasta suppers at 5 pm every Monday (except statutory holidays) at 6932 Crofton Street.
+Powell River United Church hosts a pasta dinner from 4:30-6 pm every Monday (except holidays) in Trinity Hall at 6932 Crofton Street.
 Everyone is welcome to attend.

 Powell River Chapter of Vintage Car Club of Canada meets at 7:30 pm on the second Monday of each month at Westview Flying Club.
-Ownership not required, just interest.
-Occasionally, special functions are held at other locations.
-For information and location of the next meeting, call Doug at 604.413.2214.
+Special functions are held at other locations on occasion.
+For more information call Ted at 604.483.8067

 Volunteer Powell River matches community volunteers with non-profit organizations and event organizers.
 Readers wanting to volunteer can call 604.485.2132, or drop in between 9:15 am-1 pm Tuesdays, Wednesdays and Thursdays above Rona Building Centre and beside Camber College, 4750 Joyce Avenue.